oretoise/docs/_docs/comm-plans/scripts/batch-scripts.md

 HOST="YOUR_WEBSERVER_IP_ADDRESS_HERE"
 ```

+The last dependency to be aware of is that `batch_update.py` uses the hotkey combination `win`+`1` to open up a browser.
+Ensure that your preferred browser is the first item on your taskbar, as this is a neccessary for the hotkeys to execute the intended operation.

 ## Usage
 Before running this script remember to verify that the associated single program script works for your configurations.